Cocktails on Tap

-Now that you have your keg of cocktail, you’ll need Nitrogen/Carbon Dioxide tanks and regulators.
-These tanks will give you the option to serve both still and carbonated cocktails on tap.
-Depending on the cocktail ingredients you’ll want to pressurize the keg with either CO2 or N2.
+Now that your cocktail is kegged, you’ll need nitrogen/carbon dioxide tanks and regulators.
+These tanks will provide the option to serve both still and carbonated cocktails on tap.
+Depending on the cocktail ingredients, you’ll want to pressurize the keg with either CO2 or N2.

-Before a kegged cocktail is set up for a busy night, you’ll want to make sure it is shaken up to ensure all ingredients are mixed.
+Before setting up mixed drinks on tap for a busy night, you’ll want to make sure to shake them to ensure all ingredients are mixed.
 Another option is buying a keg agitator that does this automatically.

 Keep in mind that most cocktails are served cold.
 Still cocktails will give you room to play with storage temperature, but carbonated ones should remain in a storage location of about 38 degrees Fahrenheit.

 You can stabilize drinks with acid blends and remove all CO2 from the keg as well.
 Once the keg is empty, we recommend using Star-San, the industry standard, to clean the keg before refilling.
 You can find one here for $17.

 Tips and Tricks